 In simple terms, the statement of the problem in a dissertation is a concise and clear description and explanation of the research problem.
 It should put the problem into context, identify the exact issue, explain why it is important, and define the objectives and goals.
 You should start to write a draft of the statement of the problem in the early brainstorming stages of your dissertation project.
 Getting feedback from your advisor or professors will benefit you tremendously, so be sure to set up a handful of meetings before you embark on any in-depth academic research.
-Here’s how to write this section in four simple steps:
+Unless you want to ask a professional writer "write my thesis for me", here’s how to write this section in four simple steps:

 The first thing you need to do is put your research problem or question in context.
 This involves providing some background information related to what others already know about the issue.
 You can achieve this by asking yourself where a problem comes up, what others already know about the problem, what the problem impacts, and what has been done to solve the problem.
 Your responses combined should give you enough material to write a solid paragraph (before editing) and will help you contextualize the problem within the larger subject.

 Take the information you have drafted above and start to narrow the focus of your study to a single issue.
 You may have related sub-issues or topics that you will need to address in order to go in-depth with the exact issue, but don’t focus on these entirely just yet.
 You will need to discuss these with your advisor when you meet.
 At this point, your concern should be entirely on identifying the exact issue you are going to tackle in the dissertation.

 The aim of a dissertation should be to make a significant contribution to the academic field.
 It will be referenced by other researchers, professors, and students and will take on an authoritative position on whatever subject you deal with.
 This being said, your statement should address why your study matters.
 Answering questions like who will be affected if the problem is solved or what will be the result if it isn’t solved can help you come to terms with the work’s relevance and importance.